Colonial-Style House: What To Expect When Buying One

-Yet in the 1600s and 1700s, and again during the revival period in the late 19th and 20th century, colonial homes were the go-to architectural build in the United States.
-Carrying with them the design of their European residences, the early English settlers constructed the colonial home based on what they knew, drawing inspiration and materials from the New World here they settled.
+In the 1600s and 1700s, and again during the revival period in the late 19th century, colonial homes were the go-to architectural build in the United States.
+Guided by the design features of their former European residences, the early English settlers constructed the colonial home based on what they knew, drawing inspiration and materials from the New World where they settled.

-And while each colonial-style home varies by the cultural climate these early settlers emigrated from (Germany, France, England, etc.) there are some striking architectural attributes that make up each colonial-style home.
+And while each colonial-style home is influenced by the cultural climate (German, French, British, etc.) to which these early settlers were accustomed, some striking architectural attributes define this type of home.

 - High-peaked roofs with little to no roof overhang

 - Massive central or end chimneys

 - Pillars, dormer windows and brick detailing (mostly in later colonial-style homes)

 Materials used to create the look varied by location, from brick to wood-frame to vinyl.
 In a later version of the colonial-style home, builders developed the “four-over-four” style, referring to four rooms on each floor.